 I have reviewed all documentary evidence and accept that the tenant has been served with notice to end tenancy as declared by the landlord.

-Pursuant to section 90 of the Act the Notice is deemed to have been received by the tenant on January 4, 2014, the day of personal delivery.
+The Notice is deemed to have been received by the tenant on January 6, 2014; the 3rd day after posting.